Aerocar: N4345F (Aerocar III)

 The sixth Aerocar (N4345F), Moulton Taylor's final flying car effort, is red with silver wings.
 It began as one of the original Aerocars, which Taylor bought back from a customer when it was damaged in an accident on the ground in the 1960s.
-Taylor rebuilt it as the Aerocar III, replacing the original cabin with a sleeker, more streamlined front-wheel drive version (although it still "fell far short" of the sporty lines Taylor wanted to give it^{[reference?]}).
+Taylor rebuilt it as the Aerocar III, replacing the original cabin with a sleeker, more streamlined front-wheel drive version (although it still "fell far short" of the sporty lines Taylor wanted to give it).
 The automotive unit weighs 1,100 lbs and is powered by a 140 hp Lycoming O-320.
 The trailer wheels for the wings in towed configuration are deployable from a compartment on the outside of each wing's leading edge.
 The propeller driveshaft contains fine ball bearings that swing outward with centrifugal force, creating stiffness and damping.
 The four retractable wheels are extended for takeoff and landing, partly retracted for road travel, and fully retracted in flight.
 Taylor attracted some interest from Ford in the Aerocar III, but no production resulted.
 The single prototype is displayed at Seattle's Museum of Flight with the registration N100D.